 The oath – So what is an oath.
 An oath is you raising your right hand and swearing the answers you give will be truthful.
 It’s easy to say, you will tell the truth; but telling the truth is not so easily applied in practice.
-What is “the truth” isn’t black and white, nor is the factual truth outlined with bright lines.
-For instance “have you ever suffered from back pain?”
+What “the truth” is, isn’t black and white, nor is the factual truth outlined with bright lines.
+For instance “Have you ever suffered from back pain?”
 What if in the past you’ve suffered from tension in your shoulders or neck?
 Do you say yes or no?
 And where does the neck end, and the back begin?
 Where do the shoulders end and the back begin?
 Does tension in the shoulders qualify for pain?
 Is tension pain?
 Is all pain equal?
-People describe discomfort from tight muscles to burning sensations but are either of those pain?
+People describe discomfort from tight muscles to burning sensations, but are either of those pain?
 There is dull, nagging, sharp, disabling and many other descriptions for pain.
 Some people have higher tolerances for what some describe as pain.
-But if you and I have the same amount of pain but I’d take aspirin for it and you want prescription pain killers is mine really pain or just discomfort?
-As you can see depending on the question “the truth” is a moving target.
-The point here is not to teach deception, but to make yo aware of being careful when choosing the words you use to answer any question.
+But if you and I have the same amount of pain, but I’d take aspirin for it and you want prescription pain killers is mine really pain or just discomfort?
+As you can see depending on the question and the words used in the question define “the truth” , which for all practical purposes is a moving target.
+The point here is not to teach deception, but to make you aware of being careful when choosing the words you use to answer any question.

 Is it raining outside?
 If you and I look outside and we see mist then do we each see “rain”?

 Rules – 8 Simple Rules and 1 Simple Answer – This is a simple concept of rules to be applied when answering deposition questions.
 I want you to read them and make sure you understand the rules.
 After you understand the rules then answer the One Simple Question.
 For the answer write to me and I’ll grade your answer.